CourtAPI/courtapi-aws-lambda-examples/search-docket-pdfs/README.md

-# AWS Lambda Example: Search for and Purcase Docket PDFs
+# AWS Lambda Example: Search for and Purchase Docket PDFs

 This example updates a Case's docket entires, and searches through the dockets based on search criteria in the event payload.
 For all matching docket